The 12-week online Professional Fundraising Program consists of the following topics:

 - Management and Accountability

-This component covers the role of annual giving, direct mail, and telemarketing campaigns, as well as internet campaigns, gift clubs, matching gifts, membership campaigns, passive appeals, corporate affiliate programs, reporting, and evaluation.
+This component covers the role of annual giving, direct mail, and internet/crowd funding campaigns as well as gift clubs, matching gifts, membership campaigns, passive appeals, corporate affiliate programs, reporting, and evaluation.
+You will build your own leadership giving club to maximize annual giving for an organization.

-This course provides an overview of topics including the continuum of giving, determining the prospect pools, prospect rating, prospect strategy development, cultivation and marketing, making the ask, closing, acknowledgement, recognition, continuing stewardship, managing a major gifts staff, reporting, and evaluation.
+This course provides an overview of topics including the continuum of giving, determining prospect pools, prospect rating, prospect strategy development, cultivation, making the ask, closing, acknowledgement, recognition, continuing stewardship, managing a major gifts staff, reporting, and evaluation.

 Management and Accountability

-This topic addresses how development processes are managed, including gift processing; gift reporting; stewardship and donor relations; and endowment management.
+This module addresses how development processes are managed, including gift processing; gift reporting; stewardship and donor relations; and endowment management.
 Also covered are ethics in fundraising; successful development communications; and managing volunteers, boards, and other key players.
+You will put together a plan for how you would approach a new leadership role at a new organization.